bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - [SCAR](https://www.nexusmods.com/skyrimspecialedition/mods/72014)
 - [Valhalla Combat](https://www.nexusmods.com/skyrimspecialedition/mods/64741) (would replace Hellblade, Shield of Stamina)

-#### Gameplay: Mechanics
+### Gameplay: Mechanics

 This category is kind of a catch-all for other gameplay mods.
 Like combat, "gameplay" encompasses lots of different things.

-Andromeda, Odin, and Vokrii are part of the "EnaiRim" collection of gameplay mods by the modder Enai.
-I haven't gone very far down the EnaiRim rabbit hole, but these mods stood out to me and so far I've enjoyed them.
+Andromeda, Odin, and Vokrii are part of the "Enairim" collection of gameplay mods by the modder Enai.
+I haven't gone very far down the Enairim rabbit hole, but these mods stood out to me and so far I've enjoyed them.
 Maybe one day I'll try some of his more heavyweight mods like Apocalypse and Ordinator.

 ALl of the other mods are also worth highlighting.
 Simply Knock allows you to enter a locked building by asking the owner to let you in.
 Sojourn Over Signposts makes fast travel allowed only by interacting with a signpost, forcing you to move through the world instead of the map menu.
 Take a Peek allows you to peek through the keyhole of a door and see what's on the other side.
 Wet and Cold makes NPCs wear cloaks and hoods when it rains or snows, and also makes them run inside during storms.
 All of these mods are among my favorites for their simplicity and the clear value they add to the game.